 The law does not impose a duty on anyone to have a funeral, though many consider it a final opportunity to say goodbye and an occasion for family and friends to come together to support one another which can be an important element of the grieving process.

-You may consider a funeral to be a reflection of the person who has died, and it may be important that the funeral is meaningful to them.
+You may consider a funeral to be a reflection of you when you die and it may be important that the funeral is meaningful.
 This maybe better achieved through the completion of a funeral directive that has been considered in advance.

 Funeral wishes drawn up in a Will are not legally binding after death.
-It is, therefore, sensible to identify who will give instructions for your funeral, so you feel confident that your wishes will be followed.
+It is, therefore, sensible to identify who will give instructions for your funeral, so you feel confident that wishes will be followed.
 If you have a partner to whom you are not married and they are not appointed your executor, consider their needs carefully.
 It is not unusual for parents to take control when an unmarried person dies, and the partner’s wishes can then be ignored.

 It is also helpful, and often therapeutic, if your partner, family and friends can follow your wishes after death.
 Meeting your wishes is part of the grieving process for them, and forms part of their separation from your life.
 This is especially important if your death should come sudden and unexpected.
 It is also a process in which you can consider their needs and perhaps integrate them into the funeral in some way.
 Having his or her names mentioned at the service might help, or perhaps someone might like to be a bearer or read a eulogy at the service.
 Once these opportunities have passed, they can never be recovered.